mendix/docs/content/studio-how-to/pages-how-to-configure-form.md

 ## 4 Showing Checklist Questions

-An inspector has a list of *questions* and indicates with **Yes** or **No** whether meets the regulation: whether the company has posters with emergency contacts, whether it conducts safety trainings regularly, etc. You would like to show a table with the checklist questions and their results below the inspection report:
+An inspector has a list of *questions* and indicates with **Yes** or **No** whether the company meets the requirements: whether the company has posters with emergency contacts, whether it conducts safety trainings regularly, etc. You would like to show a table with the checklist questions and their results below the inspection report:

 <img src="attachments/pages-how-to-configure-form/inspection-report-example.png" style="zoom:60%;" />